vivekvjyn/strawberry-fields/README.md

 ## Contributing
 Contributions to Strawberry Fields are welcome!
 If you'd like to contribute, follow these steps:
 1. **Fork the Repository:** Start by forking the [Strawberry Fields](https://github.com/enter-opy/strawberry-fields).
-2. **Make Changes:** Create a new branch, make your changes, and commit them to your branch.
+2. **Make Changes:** Create a new branch , make your changes, and commit them to your branch.
 3. **Create a Pull Request:** Push your changes to your fork and submit a pull request to the original repository.
 ## License
 This project is licensed under the GNU General Public License.
 See the [LICENSE](https://github.com/enter-opy/strawberry-fields/blob/main/LICENSE) for details.

 ### References

-[^1]: Joan Serrà, Josep Ll.
+- Joan Serrà, Josep Ll.
 Arcos, [*An Empirical Evaluation of Similarity Measures for Time Series Classification*](https://arxiv.org/abs/1401.3973#:~:text=An%20Empirical%20Evaluation%20of%20Similarity%20Measures%20for%20Time%20Series%20Classification,-Joan%20Serr%C3%A0%2C%20Josep&text=Time%20series%20are%20ubiquitous%2C%20and,series%20clustering%20and%20classification%20systems.), Jan 2014.

-[^2]: Hiroaki Sakoe, Seibi Chiba, *Dynamic programming algorithm optimization for spoken word recognition*, February 1978.
+- Hiroaki Sakoe, Seibi Chiba, [*Dynamic programming algorithm optimization for spoken word recognition*](https://ieeexplore.ieee.org/document/1163055), February 1978.

-[^3]: Ivan Fernandez Cocano, *Expanding the evaluation of Audio to Score Matching applying Audio Querying strategies*, August 2023.
+- Ivan Fernandez Cocano, [*Expanding the evaluation of Audio to Score Matching applying Audio Querying strategies*](https://zenodo.org/records/8380501), August 2023.

-[^4]: Colin Raffel, Daniel P. W. Ellis, *Large-Scale Contend-Based Matching of Midi and Audio Files*, January 2015.

-[^5]: Matija Marolt, *A mid level melody based representation for calculating audio similarity*, January 2006.

-[^6]: Matthias Mauch and Simon Dixon, *PYIN: A Fundamental Frequency Estimator Using Probabilistic Threshold Distributions*, May 2014.
+- Matthias Mauch and Simon Dixon, [*PYIN: A Fundamental Frequency Estimator Using Probabilistic Threshold Distributions*](https://ieeexplore.ieee.org/document/6853678), May 2014.

-[^7]: Neal Gallagher, *Savitzky-Golay Smoothing and Differentiation Filter*, January 2020.

-[^8]: Pedro Cano, Eloi Batlle, *A Review of Audio Fingerprinting*, November 2005.

-[^9]: Pavel Senin, *Dynamic Time Warping Algorithm Review*, January 2009.

-[^10]: Tomasz Górecki, Maciej Łuczak, *The influence of the Sakoe–Chiba band size on time series classification*, January 2019.